Cavaliers roll over Magic

 James hit 10 of 15 shots and added eight assists in only 29 minutes.
 He had 20 in the first half when the game was decided.
 He sat out the fourth quarter, along with the rest of the Cleveland starters.
 The Cavaliers led 83-52 after three periods.

 “It was a fun game for us,” Cavaliers coach David Blatt said.
 “It felt good, to have the first unit cheering on the second unit in a happy and fun way finally in the fourth quarter.
-It’s been awhile since we had a game like that.”
+It’s been awhile since we had a game like that.
+We’re not there yet, but this was a really good team effort all around.
+We played a full game.”

+Center Timothy Mozgov scored 17 points and forward Kevin Love had eight points, a game-high 13 rebounds and six assists.
+Guard Matthew Dellavedova had 12 points and six assists.
+Reserve James Jones hit four of eight shots from 3-point range for 15 points as Cleveland improved the Eastern Conference’s best record to 15-7.

 The Magic (12-11) never challenged for the lead after Cleveland scored the game’s first five points.
 It was the Magic’s worst loss this season, eclipsing the 14-point defeat in Cleveland in November.